4dn-dcic/Submit4DN/README.md

 [![Code Quality](https://api.codacy.com/project/badge/Grade/a4d521b4dd9c49058304606714528538)](https://www.codacy.com/app/jeremy_7/Submit4DN)
 [![PyPI version](https://badge.fury.io/py/Submit4DN.svg)](https://badge.fury.io/py/Submit4DN)

 The Submit4DN package is written by the [4DN Data Coordination and Integration Center](http://dcic.4dnucleome.org/) for data submitters from the 4DN Network.
 Please [contact us](mailto:4DN.DCIC.support@hms-dbmi.atlassian.net) to get access to the system, or if you have any questions or suggestions.
+Detailed documentation on data submission can be found [at this link](https://docs.google.com/document/d/1Xh4GxapJxWXCbCaSqKwUd9a2wTiXmfQByzP0P8q5rnE/edit?usp=sharing)

 ## Installing the package